Stay at the Carlsberg Elephants in Copenhagen

 The present Carlsberg main building, the Carlsberg Academy, was inaugurated in 1853.

-As the industrialisation took off, J. C. Jacobsen began a more scientific approach to the beer brewing.
-This included the establishment of the Carlsberg Laboratory in 1875, enabling him through scientific work to introduce some absolutely high-quality products.
-In his laboratory he performed research within the pH concept, as well as protein chemistry.
+As industrialisation took off, J. C. Jacobsen began a more scientific approach to beer brewing.
+That included the establishment of the Carlsberg Laboratory in 1875, enabling him, through scientific work, to introduce some high-quality products.
+In his laboratory, he performed research within the pH concept and protein chemistry.

-Already the following year, in 1876, the Carlsberg Foundation saw the light of day.
+Already in the following year, in 1876, the Carlsberg Foundation saw the light of day.

-Brewer Jacobsen had a true interest in and passion for arts and became a significant patron of arts with generous donations.
+Brewer Jacobsen had a genuine interest in and passion for arts and became a significant arts patron, with generous donations.

 In 1879, Jacobsen earned another title as an honorary doctor of the University of Copenhagen Faculty of Science.
 Moreover, he achieved the rare Commander 1st class of the Order of the Dannebrog, a Danish order of chivalry.

 Built in 1883 at Alliancevej (the current Pasteursvej), a remarkable Lighthouse (Fyrtårnet in Danish), also known as the Lime Tower (Kridttårnet) due to the building material limestone, became part of the new main entrance of the Carlsberg brewery.
-Additionally, the tower was used by ships for navigation, hence the name Lighthouse.
+Additionally, ships used the tower for navigation, hence the name Lighthouse.

 The architect behind the tower was P. C. Bønecke, who also designed the adjacent star portal, the new main gate.
-Originally, the arch was connected to the Lime Tower by a limestone wall.
+The arch was connected to the Lime Tower by a limestone wall.
 All the limestone used came from Faxe Limestone Quarries.

-Sharing his father’s passion, his son, Carl, spent some years abroad studying beer brewing.
+Sharing his father’s passion, his son, Carl, spent a few years abroad studying beer brewing.
 When returning, he was ready to join the beer production!

 A family dispute led to his son, Carl Jacobsen’s foundation of Valby Brewery in 1882, later renamed the Ny (New) Carlsberg Bryggeri.
-This resulted in Jacobsen senior renaming his brewery Gamle (Old) Carlsberg!
-However, they were reconciled with each other in 1886, the year before the old brewer died, and, eventually, in 1906, the two Carlsberg breweries merged.
+That resulted in Jacobsen Senior renaming his brewery Gamle (Old) Carlsberg!
+However, they were reconciled in 1886, the year before the old brewer died.
+Eventually, in 1906, the two Carlsberg breweries merged.

-Right next to the Carlsberg Elephants you will find New Carlsberg Brewhouse, the new brewhouse from 1901, designed by Vilhelm Klein in Florentine style with inspiration from the Palazzo Bevilacqua in Verona.
-At the time the brewhouse complex included a straw storage house, as well as a hops store.
+Right next to the Carlsberg Elephants, you will find New Carlsberg Brewhouse, the new brewhouse from 1901, designed by Vilhelm Klein in Florentine style with inspiration from the Palazzo Bevilacqua in Verona.
+At the time, the brewhouse complex included a straw storage house and a hops store.
 The finishing touch was the rooftop sculpture Thor’s battle against the Jötunns, a remarkable work by Carl Johan Bonnesen.

-For the construction of the Carlsberg Brewery, he appointed one of the leading Danish architects, Vilhelm Dahlerup, and the brewery structures were architecturally designed as masterpieces of art, for instance the Winding Chimney (‘Den Snoede Skorsten‘)!
+For the construction of the Carlsberg Brewery, he appointed one of the leading Danish architects, Vilhelm Dahlerup, and the brewery structures were architectural masterpieces of art, for instance, the Winding Chimney (‘Den Snoede Skorsten‘)!

-The 56 m tall chimney, erected in brick and granite on an octagonal plinth, is today a landmark at the old Carlsberg plant.
-Completed in 1900, it was designed to show that an industrial chimney in fact could be a fascinating sculptural piece of art – despite its basic purpose.
+The 56 m tall chimney, erected in brick and granite on an octagonal plinth, is today a landmark at the old Carlsberg plant, completed in 1900 and designed to show that an industrial chimney could be a fascinating sculptural piece of art.
 It features both replicas of Gargoyles from Notre Dame in Paris and has motifs of Egyptian lotus flowers on its upper part.
 Maybe a bit surprisingly, it served the brewery right until 1980.

-Carl Jacobsen was in addition to being a brewer and an art addict also a proficient businessman.
-With success the local Copenhagen brewery was turned into an international business with overseas licenses for brewing, and the success continued after his death in 1914.
+Carl Jacobsen was, in addition to being a brewer and an art addict, also a proficient businessman.
+The local Copenhagen brewery was successfully transformed into an international business with overseas licenses for brewing, and the success continued after he died in 1914.
 Carlsberg merged with the Tuborg breweries in 1970.

 Today, Carlsberg is a Danish multinational brewery.
 The overall brand is still Carlsberg, but in addition to Tuborg, it now also includes brands such as Kronenbourg, Somersby Cider, Wiibroe, Holsten, Neptun, Russia’s top beer Baltika, as well as Grimbergen from Belgium!

-In 2006 it was decided that the main production in Valby would move to Fredericia, and only the headquarters and a small specialty brewery would remain on site.
+In 2006, it was decided that the main production in Valby would move to Fredericia, and only the headquarters and a small speciality brewery would remain on site.

-In recent years some refurbishment has been going on at and around the old Carlsberg site in Valby.
-This is part of a larger remodelling project turning this neighbourhood into a new hip city district of Copenhagen, Carlsberg Byen.
+In recent years, some refurbishment has occurred at and around the old Carlsberg site in Valby.
+That is part of a larger remodelling project turning this neighbourhood into a new hip city district of Copenhagen, Carlsberg Byen.

-Nevertheless, a tour around the old brewery buildings is today a unique opportunity to get a glimpse of and insight into the beer brewing history (maybe through a brewery tour – you can visit Carlsberg and the micro brewery with Jacobsen’s special hand-crafted beers to discover all the secrets of beer brewing) and industrialisation in Denmark – a real time warp!
-Moreover, there is a museum and visitor centre telling the story of the Carlsberg family, the brewery, the historical buildings and the beer.
+Nevertheless, a tour around the old brewery buildings is today a unique opportunity to get a glimpse of and insight into the beer brewing history (maybe through a brewery tour – you can visit Carlsberg and the micro-brewery with Jacobsen’s unique hand-crafted beers to discover all the secrets of beer brewing) and industrialisation in Denmark – a real time warp!
+Moreover, a museum and visitor centre tells the story of the Carlsberg family, the brewery, the historical buildings and the beer.

-Today, the original buildings all blend with the modern architecture in the neighbourhood, and it is even occasionally built together with it.
-For instance the old Carlsberg silo is today well integrated into the amazing structures of the new hotel, Hotel Ottilia, named after Carl Jacobsen’s wife, Ottilia Marie Jacobsen.
+Today, the original buildings blend in with the modern architecture in the neighbourhood and, in some cases, are even built alongside it.
+For instance, the old Carlsberg silo is today well integrated into the spectacular structures of the new hotel, Hotel Ottilia, named after Carl Jacobsen’s wife, Ottilia Marie Jacobsen.
 A stay here may complete your Carlsberg experience!

 Read more about Copenhagen Tivoli Gardens, Nyhavn, Freetown Christiania and Rosenborg Castle: 9 Cultural Things to See in Copenhagen